 This is the only point of the encounter when you need to actually go out of your depth and if you are not a confident swimmer it is worth putting on a life preserver for this particular part of the swim.

 You can take if off again once you are back in the shallows.

 At the end of the swim, the dolphins will put on a group show specially for you and then you make your way back to the cabanas for a wrap up session and the opportunity to order photos or videos.

 Because of its very structured nature some people do not feel that this is really a swim with a dolphin in the strictest sense but it is a very good opportunity to get up close, to touch and even kiss a dolphin and you are guaranteed 30 minutes with a dolphin and qualified trainers.

 If you do not want to pay the high price of the souvenir photos and videos, get one of your party who perhaps isn’t swimming to take photos from the waters edge.

-If you do buy a video from Discovery Cove make sure it is compatible with your own video player - see the practical information page on DVD and video formats.
+If you do buy a video or DVD from Discovery Cove make sure it is compatible with your own video/DVD player - see the practical information page on DVD and video formats.

 Throughout Florida there are other companies offering different types of dolphin swims and dolphin encounters - see the practical information page on dolphin swims and dolphin encounters.